 7. Before the Minor-Lot Subdivision is to be considered by the Town Council in a public meeting, the developer shall furnish evidence of recordable deeds for each proposed lot in the subdivision.
 The Minor-Lot Subdivision shall not be presented to the Town Council for final approval until evidence of recordable deeds have been provided.

 8. Upon final approval from the Town Council, the developer shall file the Record of Survey with the County Surveyor's Office and record the deeds with the County Recorder's Office.

+a.
+The Town shall provide a certificate of approval, indicating that the Record of Survey for the Minor-Lot Subdivision has been reviewed and approved by the City Council.
+The certificate of approval shall be recorded at the County Recorder’s Office in conjunction with Record of Survey.

 9. Submitting a Minor-Lot Subdivision Record of Survey otherwise shall be null and void.